aliyun/terraform-provider-alicloud/website/docs/d/vpn_customer_gateways.html.markdown

   * `description` - The description of the VPN customer gateway.
   * `ip_address` - The ip address of the VPN customer gateway.
   * `create_time` - The creation time of the VPN customer gateway.
+  * `asn` - The autonomous system number of the local data center gateway device of the VPN customer gateway.